mgill2/team3-ridewithu-IIT/README.md

 The other .my.cnf is in the scripts directory which is for the slave database.

-In the build folder make sure to have database and webserver folders.
+In the build drectory, make sure to have database and webserver directories.
 ADD IF NEEDED!
-BEFORE
-RUNNING ANYTHING
+BEFORE RUNNING ANYTHING

-If not running local host changed the IP in the sed commands in the database and database-slave scripts.
+If not running local host change the IP in the sed commands in the database and database-slave scripts.